cometbft/cometbft/spec/legacy/reactors/block_sync/impl.md

         - we receive a block
             - gotBlockCh is strange

-## Go Routines in Blockchain Reactor
+## Go Routines in BlockSync Reactor

 ![Go Routines Diagram](img/bc-reactor-routines.png)